navarroaxel/navarroaxel.github.io/blog/publish-an-npm-to-github-packages.md

 🧠 Remember that your organization name, e.g. `lexacode`, should be in `kebab-case`, **no uppercase allowed**.

-Then, you should add the `GITHUB_TOKEN` as an environment variable before the `npm publish` command.
+Then, you should add the `GITHUB_TOKEN` as an environment variable for the `npm publish` command.

 ```yaml
 - run: npm publish